Intellection/zappi_api_docs/source/index.html.md

 ## 9 May 2022

-Increased the number of requests per second allowed for many endpoints.
+Increased rate limit for numerous endpoints.

 ## 5 April 2022